Mattia46/firstMonth/mentoring.md

 1) Advice

 Mentors are students from the cohort above, which means a Mentor can relate to where a Mentee is, since the mentor was there just 6 weeks ago - so Mentees ask them for advice.
-Whether it's about what to do, how best to prepare, any tips on making the most of the pre-course, even good places to go for lunch around the office...
+Whether it's about what to do, how best to prepare, any tips on making the most of the PreCourse, even good places to go for lunch around the office...
 Mentors are an ocean of useful advice!

 2) Technical issues